 - You will be able to discuss the operation with a doctor.
 You will be asked to sign a consent form to say that you understand the procedure, what the operation involves and that you are happy to proceed.
-At any time you can decide to withdraw consent, even if you have signed the consent form. - You will usually be seen in the pre-operative clinic before you are admitted to hospital.
-Here you will have blood tests and sometimes a heart trace and a chest x-ray, if appropriate.
-You will be assessed to see if you are fit for the anaesthetic.

-- The staff will ask routine questions about your health, the medicine you take at the moment and any allergies you may have. - You will be given instructions on when to stop eating and drinking before your surgery - You may need to see a physiotherapist who will assess you with regard to your present condition and ability to non-weight bear (hop), using crutches or other suitable walking aids. - You will also be advised on the importance of keeping the rest of your joints moving to prevent them from becoming stiff following surgery.
+At any time you can decide to withdraw consent, even if you have signed the consent form. - You may need to see a physiotherapist who will assess you with regard to your present condition and ability to non-weight bear (hop), using crutches or other suitable walking aids.
+You will also be advised on the importance of keeping the rest of your joints moving to prevent them from becoming stiff following surgery.